Hanging weight is the weight of the beef animal after it has been field dressed but before it has been aged, cut, packaged and frozen.

 1000 lbs live weight x .6 = 600 lbs hanging weight x .66 = 396 lbs packaged meat weight on a whole beef animal.
 This is a general rule.
 If the beef animal is overly fat, the hanging weight to packaged meat yield is lower because more is trimmed off.
 If there isn't enough fat, the yield is also lower because there is more bone per fat/muscle.

-Each piece will be vacuum sealed in clear packaging and labeled with the name of the cut.
+Each piece will be vacuum sealed in a one or two pack (depending on your choices) in clear packaging and labeled with the name of the cut.

 Many people ask how much freezer storage space they will need.
 As a general rule of thumb you should plan for 1 cubic foot of freezer space per 35-40 pounds of meat.
 (1 cubic foot of space is roughly the size of a full large brown grocery bag.)
 For example, a half beef share final product weighs approximately 190-210 pounds.
 So you should plan for 4.75-5.5 cubic feet.